kudashevs/keywords-extractor/README.md

 print_r($keywords); // usage example, this
 ```

+### Words collections

+Sometimes, there may be a necessity to provide a big number of words to be excluded or included.
+It can be done with the
+`add_words` and `remove_words` options.
+In some cases, the options are not convenient to use.
+For these cases the library
+introduces a concept of [words collections](Collections/WordsCollection.php) and correspondent asset files.
+To start using
+them, provide an `assets_path` option to the `KeywordsExtractor` class.
+The instantiation process is going to create two
+different folders in the provided `assets` folder (once created, these files won't be modified):
+- `words` folder - contains default files used for words exclusions and words inclusions
+- `cache` folder - contains cached words collections (clean it whenever the `words` folder is updated)

+If you want to include some words to the generated keywords, update the `rake_exclude.txt` file.
+If you want to exclude
+some words from the generated keywords, update the `rake_include.txt` file.
+The naming logic may seem wierd, but it is
+because the words are included to a list of stop words and excluded from a list of stop words.

 ### Result length

 By default, the returning result is limitless, meaning that the length of the result is not limited.
 However, in some